This site uses affiliate links and I may earn a small commission when you use my links and make a purchase, at no extra cost to you.

 If you’re reading this post, odds are good that you’re already familiar with San Juan de Gaztelugatxe.
 I’ll give you a quick recap, but you’ll learn many more details about the islet’s history once you’re there.

-San Juan de Gaztelugatxe is a small islet in the Bay of Biscay on the northern coast of Spain.
-The islet sits along a rocky coastline and is connected to the mainland by a manmade bridge.
+San Juan de Gaztelugatxe is a small islet in the Bay of Biscay on the northern coast of the Basque Country in Spain.
+The islet sits along a rocky coastline and is connected to the mainland by a manmade stone bridge.

 A long, winding staircase of 241 stone steps snakes back and forth up the steep hillside of the islet, all the way up to the top where a small chaple sits.

-The original San Juan de Gaztelugatxe chapel was first built in the 9th century and is dedicated to St. John the Baptist.
+The original San Juan de Gaztelugatxe chapel is a small church that was first built in the 9th century and is dedicated to St. John the Baptist.

-In addition to its long and rich history, San Juan de Gaztelugatxe has recently become famous from being used as a filming scene in Season 7 of HBO’s Game of Thrones.
+In addition to its long and rich history, Gaztelugatxe has recently become famous from being used as a filming location in Season 7 of HBO’s Game of Thrones.

 If you watch Game of Thrones, you’ll see that the church on the top of the islet has been replaced by a castle, Dragonstone.
 The Dragonstone connection has recently made San Juan de Gaztelugatxe an incredibly popular place to visit.